NSHipster/nshipster.com/status.md

 ---

 The common swift (_Apus apus_) can travel at speeds over 100km/h.
-The Swift programming language, true to its name and namesake, is similarly fast-moving, frequently introducing new language features and syntax rules.
+The Swift programming language --- true to its name and namesake --- is similarly fast-moving, frequently introducing new language features and syntax rules.
 As a result,